Child bonus is decided – when the payment will be made

 However, not all families with children benefit from the child bonus from the relief package.
 The subsidy is offset against the child allowance, so families with high incomes are left empty-handed.
 In the case of social benefits, the subsidy is not taken into account as income – Hartz IV recipients benefit from the child bonus 2022.

-Relief package 2022: In addition to a children’s bonus, there is the 9-euro ticket, a fuel discount, an energy flat rate and a Hartz IV subsidy
+Relief package 2022: In addition to the children’s bonus, there is the 9-euro ticket, a fuel discount, an energy flat rate and a Hartz IV subsidy

 In the past two years, parents have already received additional money from the state – at that time the corona pandemic was cited as the reason that caused financial difficulties for many families.
 In 2020, the affected legal guardians received an extra payment of 300 euros per child.
 The following year the amount was halved, so parents received an extra 150 euros for their children.